gguzhov/MDI_assistant_project/README.md

 Push the start button

-Congradulations!
+Congratulations!
 You have started the bot

 <h3 align="center">How do I use the bot?</h3>